bamlab/dev-standards/react-native/redux/pass-props-to-container.mo.md

 To make sure you use the function way correctly, refactor your code but don't change the behavior of your code !

-The function way works exactly the same as the object way but gives you access to more functionalities because you have now access to `dispatch` function.
+The function way works exactly the same as the object way but gives you access to more features because you have now access to `dispatch` function.

 ```javascript
 import { connect } from 'react-redux';